markoleptic/EncounterPlanner/README.md

 **Assignments**

--   Collapse spells by assignee for a compact view or expand them to view cooldown durations.
-Customize cooldown durations if they don't match reality, or hide cooldowns altogether.
+-   Collapse spells by assignee for a compact view or expand them to view cooldown durations and charges.
+Customize cooldown durations and charges if they don't match reality, or hide cooldowns altogether.
 -   Add an assignment by left-clicking anywhere on the assignment timeline.
 -   Duplicate assignments by control-dragging an assignment spell icon.
 -   Change the time of an assignment by dragging an assignment spell icon.